Tax alert

 Provincial sales tax

-The federal government has also called on all provinces to remove their provincial sales taxes (PST) in line with the federal relief.
-The Ontario and Newfoundland and Labrador governments have followed up with their intentions to remove the provincial portion of the HST on purpose-built rental housing.
-In addition, the British Columbia government committed to removing the PST from certain construction costs for purpose-built rentals.
+Some provinces have also removed their provincial sales tax (PST) in line with the federal relief.
+The Ontario, Nova Scotia and Newfoundland and Labrador governments were the first to remove the provincial portion of the HST on purpose-built rental housing.
+New Brunswick and Prince Edward Island followed with some differences in the conditions.
+In addition, the British Columbia government committed to removing the PST from certain construction costs for purpose-built rentals while Saskatchewan and Manitoba have their own unique new housing construction incentives.

 Takeaway